Legend has it that Rhodes was blessed by the sun god Helios, which is why it enjoys 300 days of glorious sunshine a year!

 Simply Symi: Setting sail from Mandraki harbour over to the clear waters to the beautiful sister island of Symi.
-Visiting the Panormitis Monastery which is steep in history and glory.
-Then be prepared for the panoramic views of the main harbour of Symi.
-Symi is a delight of shops, tavernas and tradition, which makes it one of a few unspoilt island well worth discovering.
+Visiting the Panormitis Monastery which is steeped in history and glory.
+Then prepare yourself for the panoramic views of the main harbour of Symi, boasting a delightful array of shops, tavernas and tradition, which makes it one of a few unspoilt islands well worth discovering.

-Jeep Safari: Feel the exhilaration of exciting adventure as you head towards the very best of Rhodes has to offer.
-See simple Greek villages rugged of road scenery and picturesque monasteries.
+Off road safari: Feel the exhilaration of exciting adventure as you head towards what the very best of Rhodes has to offer.
+See simple Greek villages nestled between rugged off-road scenery and picturesque monasteries.

-Lindos by Boat: No visit would be complete in Rhodes or Greece without visiting the Jewel of the Crown and that is of course the Lindos.
-Setting sail across the beautiful clear crystal waters and just watch the world go by.
+Lindos by boat: No visit would be complete in Rhodes or Greece without visiting the Crown Jewel of islands that is of course Lindos.
+Set sail across the beautiful clear crystal waters and just watch the world go by.
 Experience the history and culture of a truly magic village wrapped around the main attraction of the Acropolis.
-Lindos is steep in history, shops and Tavernas and some beautiful views.
-This day out can also be book by coach.
+Lindos is steeped in history, is abundant with shops and Tavernas and features some beautiful views.
+This day trip can also be arranged by coach.

-Grand Island Tour: Visit many places of the culture and traditions around the beautiful island and see the highlights with a professional guide.
-The tour begins from Valley of the butterflies passing down the scenic coast of Soroni, Fanes, Kalavarda and visit the ancient Kamerios.
-Arrive at Embona's wine factory for wine tasting.
-After lunch time we pass through the villages of Siana, the castle of Monolithos, Appollakia and Kiotari.
+Grand island tour: Visit many iconic spots of culture and tradition around the beautiful island and see the highlights with a professional guide.
+The tour begins from Valley of the butterflies, passing down the scenic coast of Soroni, Fanes, Kalavarda and visit the ancient Kamiros.
+Arrive at Embona's wine factory for a truly special wine tasting.
+After a spot of lunch we will take you through the village of Siana, the castle of Monolithos, Appollakia and Kiotari.
 A Greek experience in true style.

-We have various other tours such as beach breaks, shopping in the capital lazy day cruise and water parks for the families.
+We have various other tours such as beach breaks, shopping in the capital, a lazy day cruise and water parks for the families.

 Bus: There's a good public bus system throughout the island; the tourist office publishes a schedule of routes and times.
 Buses to points east (except for the eastern coastal road as far as Faliraki) leave from the East Side Bus Station on Plateia Rimini, while buses to points west, including the airport, leave from the nearby West Side Bus Station on Averof.
 Buses for the eastern coastal roads as far as Faliraki also leave from the West Side Bus Station.